richardaspinall/poker-react-node/README.md

 ### Then create an env file

-- Create a `.env` file with the following
+- Create a `.env` file in the `backend` directory with the following

 ```
 DB_HOST="localhost"